Gender and religion: Segregation

 Many religions have traditionally practiced sex segregation.

 In traditional Jewish synagogues, the women's section is separated from the men's section by a wall or curtain called a mechitza.
 Men are not permitted to pray in the presence of women, to prevent distraction.
 The mechitza shown in the picture on the right is one in a synagogue affiliated with the 'left wing' (more modern side) of Modern Orthodox Judaism, which requires the mechitza to be of the height shown in the picture.
-More traditional or 'right wing' Modern Orthodox Judaism, and all forms of Haredi Judaism, requires the mechitza to be of a type which absolutely prevents the men from seeing the women.
+More traditional or 'right wing' Modern Orthodox Judaism, and all forms of Haredi Judaism, require the mechitza to be of a type which absolutely prevents the men from seeing the women.

 Enclosed religious orders are usually segregated by gender.

 Sex segregation in Islam includes guidelines on interaction between men and women.
 Men and women also worship in different areas in most mosques.
 Both men and women cover their awra when in the presence of members of the opposite sex (who are not close relations).